SmithWillSuffice/ohanga-pai/content/blog/4_mab_2_2_euroland.md

 Whether you are poor or rich, if you receive bank debt you must repay, or lose your house, or file for bankruptcy.
-But if you receive government currency you do not have to repay, if things are working well, if you are poor, but someone else will have to pay some fraction of the state's currency back to the state, since taxation is what drives the demand for the state currency.
+But if you receive government currency you do not *have* to repay --- so, for instance, if you are unfortunately poor then  someone else will have to pay some fraction of the state's currency back to the state.
+The need to repay the government's currency is thus not because the receiver (a public sector worker, or welfare beneficiary, or contractor) has taken upon a debt burden, in fact it is the opposite, the government has the debt burden.

+It is only *society as a whole* that has the tax liability burden, and that is by design, so that, in principle, the operation of the fiat currency can work without the poorest shouldering the burden.
+Since taxation is what drives the demand for the state currency someone has to have the tax liability imposed upon them, and so more justly that should be those who accumulate the most, by failing to spend and circulate their income, they aught to bear most of the tax return burden --- if we have a well designed system.

 But once bank credit goes into someone else's wallet, they cannot distinguish it from government currency, because it is the same unit.
 A kilogram is a kilogram